-The Board of Directors approved these financial statements on August 29, 2018.
+These board of directors approved these financial statements on November 14, 2018.

 (b) Basis of measurement

 The financial statements have been prepared on the historical cost basis, except for financial instruments designated at fair value through profit and loss, which are stated at their fair value.